What is product discovery documentation and why does it matter?

 • First pass - Quick screening against deal-breaker criteria (strategic fit, basic feasibility)

-• Second pass — Structured scoring of remaining ideas using full criteria
+• Second pass - Structured scoring of remaining ideas using the Nine-Dimension Model

 • Use spreadsheet templates with automated scoring formulas